How to find the best broadband offer for you

 - Free anytime calls

-There are plenty of providers out there claiming to offer 'broadband-only' but realistically the primary reason anyone would choose this option is to pay less for the overall package.
-Well, we've got some bad news: You can't.
+Plenty of providers claim to offer 'broadband-only'.
+Realistically, the primary reason anyone would choose this option is to pay less for the overall package.
+The bad news is, this isn’t possible.

-The part of your bill you pay for the phone line (still called line rental, but no longer separated out) is exactly that: Line rental.
-You're still renting the line, albeit just for your broadband, so you're still going to be paying line rental whether you have a landline hooked up or not.
+The part of your bill you pay for the phone line (still called line rental, but no longer separated out) is exactly that – line rental.
+You're still renting the line, albeit just for your broadband, so you’ll still need to be pay line rental whether you have a landline hooked up or not.

-Only Virgin Media offers 'true' broadband-only – broadband with truly no number or landline attached, but thanks to the line rental, you'll be lucky to be paying £1 less a month.
+Only Virgin Media offers 'true' broadband-only.
+This is broadband with truly no number or landline attached, but thanks to the line rental, you'll be lucky to be paying just £1 less a month.
 We've even seen times when broadband-only is more expensive.
-So be careful what you wish for.
+So it’s probably not worth the hassle.